FangzhouTang/fangzhoutang.github.io/index.md

 •	Academic Scholarship in 2017-2019

-•	Social activist for the 2018-2019
+•	Social activist in 2018-2019

-•	Outstanding Master of 2020 (Summer)
+•	Outstanding Master in 2020 (Summer)